rockyburt/Ketchup/README.md

     poetry add sqlalchemy alembic asyncpg

     # for anyone using mypy/pylance/pyright/vscode ... adding the following should provide better type hint support
+    # but is optional and won't affect the application
     poetry add -D sqlalchemy2.stubs
     ```